A Data-Driven State Aggregation Approach for Dynamic Discrete Choice Models: Conclusion and Future Work

-\paragraph{Conclusion} We propose a novel DDM estimation strategy with SAmQ, state aggregation minimizing Q error.
+We propose a novel DDM estimation strategy with SAmQ, state aggregation minimizing Q error.
 SAmQ can significantly reduce the state space, focusing only on relevant states in a data-driven way, which brings benefits in both computational and sample complexity.
-The proposed state aggregation method is designed by minimizing the Q error caused by aggregation and can effectively constrain the estimation error caused by state aggregation.
+The proposed state aggregation method is designed by minimizing the Q error caused by aggregation, and can effectively constrain the estimation error caused by state aggregation.

-\paragraph{Future Work} SAmQ currently only works for exact maximum likelihood estimation.
-For approaches with functional approximators like many IRL techniques, SAmQ is not guaranteed to provide performance improvements.
-One avenue for future work is to generalize SAmQ to such IRL methods.
-Second, the current assumptions like strong concavity and full data coverage can be relaxed by further analytical techniques.
-This connects to the open question of theoretical guarantees for IRL without full data coverage.
+One can think of a few future directions to improve the applicability and the performance of SAmQ: \begin{inlineenum} \item SAmQ currently only works for exact maximum likelihood estimation.
+For approaches with functional approximators like many IRL techniques~\citep{geng2020deep,fu2017learning,ho2016generative}, SAmQ is not guaranteed to provide performance improvements.
+One avenue for future work is to generalize SAmQ to such IRL methods including policy-network-based ones. \item The current assumptions like strong concavity and full data coverage can be relaxed by further analytical techniques in offline RL~\citep{rashidinejad2021bridging,lange2012batch,fujimoto2019off}. \item The methodology of SAmQ can potentially be improved by aggregating states iteratively.
+This direction is connected to hierarchical MDP~\citep{parr1998hierarchical}. \item SAmQ doesn't rely on any prior domain knowledge.
+Finding ways to augment SAmQ with domain knowledge may help in specialized tasks or use-cases with little data~\citep{nassif2009ILPKnowledge,nassif2012LDPBN}. \end{inlineenum}